The Carnegie Collection Parasaurolophus (1988)

 TDR rating: 4/10

 The mid-1990s saw sculpt refreshes for many of the aging (literally, thanks to mold fatigue) models.
 Stegosaurus, Tyrannosaurus, and Parasaurolophus were among the first to have all-new tooling done, including new skin textures and revised head sculpts.
-Based on the fact that the Parasaurolophus resculpt was initially fully painted and came with plain paper tags minus the new 4-digit product number, it must have been among the first released, alongside or slightly after the resculpted T. rex in 1993.
+The resculpted Parasaurolophus is visible in 1994 catalog photography alongside the resculpted T. rex and old versions of Allosaurus and Stegosaurus, suggesting it was the second of these resculpts.

 Comparing it to previous models, you will see that the head is sculpted in a more retracted position, and the face looks somewhat shorter and plumper.
 The crest now had a wavy, thin section hanging from the bottom, probably representing a skin flap.
 The arms have also been adjusted into new posture.
 The back has a more prominent hump over the shoulders.
 Overall, this appears to be an entirely new sculpt, rather than a re-tool.